CHT2531/script-loading/README.md

 ```

 ##Compile the Modules
-Enter the following to compile into a single JavaScript file
+Enter the following to compile the modules into a single JavaScript file
 ```
 webpack js/filmSearchApp.js bundle.js
 ```
-* Open budle.js in a text editor.
+* Open *bundle.js* in a text editor.
+Note how the two modules have been combined into one file.
+Note, this uses ES5 code.
-* Make changes to index.html so that it loads bundle.js instead of filmModel.js and filmsSearchApp.js
+* Make changes to *index.html* so that it loads *bundle.js* instead of *filmModel.js* and *filmsSearchApp.js*

 There is a lot more to webpack see - http://webpack.github.io/